 1. The Weinstein Effect

 You probably predicted that this is gonna be the number one controversy of 2017.
-It is, far more worse than the ones I’ve listed as my Top 12.
+It is by far worse than the ones I’ve listed as my Top 12 Film Controversies Of 2018.
 The Weinstein Effect is perhaps the biggest controversy of 2017.
 What is The Weinstein Effect?
 It all started when film producer/The Weinstein Company co-founder, Harvey Weinstein, was accused by many actresses who claimed he’s been harassing, abusing & worst of all raping every single woman he made contact with upon meeting him in person.
 Prior to revealing his crimes to the media, rumors speculated whether or not he labeled as a rapist.
 Seth McFarlane did a jab on him when he hosted The 85th Academy Awards.

 It’s about time that the victims finally learned to stand up for themselves.
 We need to prevent future incidents from happening because it’s extremely unethical, which can cause millions of dollars or a 100 percent chance on getting a pink slip.

 The Weinstein Effect was spreading with famous faces including Brett Ratner, Al Franken, Matt Lauer, Kevin Spacey, Dustin Hoffman, Charlie Rose, James Toback, & Louis C.K.